shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Heterogeneous Tracker Networks

 Attackers may use a mix of tracking devices from different manufacturers (e.g., Apple AirTags, Tile, Samsung SmartTags) to exploit gaps in vendor-specific tracking protections.
 Many detection systems are brand-dependent, making them ineffective against mixed tracker deployments.
-Establishing a cross-vendor framework for detection and alerts would enhance protection.
+The goal of the DULT protocol is to enable a cross-vendor framework; however, any slight differences in potential implementation could be exploited.
 The impact is high, as it circumvents traditional defenses, while the likelihood is medium, since deploying multiple brands requires effort.
 With feasibility at a hard level, this remains a medium-risk attack.
-No effective mitigation currently exists, though research into cross-technology threat detection is ongoing.
+This attack can be mitigated by manufacturers adopting the DULT protocol and ensuring that the DULT protocol is sufficiently clear to minimize gaps in vendor-specific tracking protections.

 ## What is in scope